Accu-Chek Aviva Connect Meter

 What is Glucose?

-Glucose is the amount of sugar in the blood stream.
-The human body creates insulin (a hormone from the pancreas) which allows sugars to be converted from food so that it can be consumed by the body.
+Glucose is the amount of sugar in the bloodstream.
+The human body creates insulin (a hormone from the pancreas) which allows sugars to be converted from food so that they can be consumed by the body.
 These sugars are stored, providing energy for the body to be use as the demands of the body require it.

 Why is Glucose Monitoring Important?

-Monitoring blood sugar levels is one of the most important things a person with diabetes can do to help prolong their life.
-Knowing what activities influence glucose levels; exercise, different types of food, and even medicine, can provide the necessary information to create a reasonable treatment plan with your doctor.
+Monitoring blood sugar levels is one of the most important habits a person with diabetes can do to help prolong their life.
+Knowing what activities influence glucose levels; exercise, different types of food, and even medicine can provide the necessary information to create a reasonable treatment plan with your doctor.

 How Difficult is Glucose Testing?

-With the invent of modern testing methods, most diabetes monitoring is relatively simple.
-A glucose meter and strips are the primary method most individuals use.
+With the invention of modern testing methods, most diabetes monitoring is relatively simple.
+A glucose meter and strips are the primary methods most individuals use.
 The external unit and strips require a droplet of blood to be extracted and placed on the strip.
 Once the strip is inserted into the meter, a reading can be retrieved in seconds.
-In the last couple of years, more patients are opting for a surgically attached meter which sends glucose levels directly to a smart phone.
+In the last couple of years, more patients are opting for a surgically attached meter that sends glucose levels directly to a smartphone.
 Your doctor should help you determine which type of meter is right for you.